Old Elbe Tunnel

 • Monday to Friday; 5:30 AM to 8 PM

-• Saturday, Sunday, and holidays: 10 AM to 6 PM
+• Saturday, Sunday and public holidays: 10 AM to 6 PM

 • December 24 to 26: 10 AM to 4 PM